Adult money habits are set by the age of 7 years old *

 Learning good money habits as children means that when they make mistakes the cost is not too high and they can learn from them, and they can start putting into practice what they are learning, getting those good habits in right from the start.
 Beth Kobliner, author and financial journalist, claims that parents can start teaching kids about money as young as 3 years old.

-Work wisely can include identifying what we like to do and what we are good at, being equipped through education and gaining experience, being a willing worker and looking after our health and well being including family and leisure time.
+Earning wisely can include putting our energies in the right direction, identifying what we like to do and what we are good at, being equipped through education and gaining experience, being a willing worker and looking after our health and well being including family and leisure time.

-If we don't have money then we can neither save it or spend it, and to have money we must first earn it, and to earn it we need to work wisely.
+If we don't have money then we can neither save it or spend it, and to have money we must first earn it.
 It is important for teaching kids about money that they learn this connection early.

 The privately owned New Zealand website MoneyHub, on their page "The New Zealand guide to teaching kid's about money", advise that pocket money should only be given on the condition that chores get done.
 They say that pocket money without having to do anything is the same as welfare and should be discouraged.

-To work wisely is an intentional decision in response to the question, "Am I making the most of my time right now".
-Through both example and guidance, parents play a huge part in helping children to understand how important it is to work wisely.
+To earn wisely is an intentional decision in response to the question, "Am I making the most of my time right now".
+Through both example and guidance, parents play a huge part in helping children to understand how important it is to earn wisely.

-The Budding Fruits app encourages children to work wisely by being rewarded for the work that they do, and with extra rewards for extra effort, children soon learn the benefits of working wisely.
+The Budding Fruits app encourages children to earn wisely by being rewarded for the work that they do, and with extra rewards for extra effort, children soon learn the benefits of earning wisely.

 MoneyHub advise encouraging children of any age to start saving and learning about investing, and from the age of about 12 or 13 to be broadening their knowledge of investing.
 They suggest for children of any age to open a savings account and to consider paying bonus interest above the bank rate.